-- When the stitch length or stitch width is changed from the standard setting, around or 3 disappears from the LCD.
-When the stitch length or stitch width is reset back to the standard setting, reappears around or 3 in the LCD. - If the stitch width of the selected stitch cannot be adjusted, "--" appears to the right of ₹ in the LCD.
+- When the stitch length or stitch width is changed from the auto setting, the around the 1 or 3 disappears from the LCD.
+When the stitch length or stitch width is reset back to the auto setting, the reappears around ┆ or 3⁄4 on the LCD. - If the stitch width of the selected stitch cannot be adjusted, "--" appears to the right of the ₹ on the LCD.